 Four Chinese DDGS manufacturers, who represent half of the domestic industry, claim they have lost significant sales due to the surge in U.S. origin DDGS sold at lower than market prices, and initiated an anti-dumping investigation.

-In response to the investigation, the U.S. Grains Council, the organization responsible for developing export markets for U.S. barley, corn, grain sorghum and products and their co-products, has coordinated an industrywide registration process for interested parties.
+In response to the investigation, the U.S. Grains Council, the organization responsible for developing export markets for U.S. barley, corn, grain sorghum and related products, has coordinated an industry-wide registration process for interested parties.
 The deadline for registering was Jan.
 17, and 68 companies registered with the council.
-MOFCOM has begun conducting a dumping investigation of a sample of these companies while simultaneously carrying out an industrywide injury investigation.
-They will issue a final determination on Dec.
+The MOFCOM has begun investigating a sample of these interested companies and will issue a final determination on Dec.
 28, one year from its start date.

-If the Chinese government concludes based on their investigation that the United States is dumping DDGS and injuring the domestic industry, it could impose punitive tariffs on imports of U.S. DDGS to China.
+If the Chinese government concludes based on their investigation that the United States is indeed dumping DDGS, it would impose punitive tariffs on imports of U.S. DDGS to China.

-Provisional tariffs on DDGS could begin during this summer.
+Provisional tariffs on DDGS could begin as early as June 2011.
 China is expected to make a decision on its findings by Dec.
 28, but the deadline may be extended by six months if needed.

-Rebecca Bratter, USGC director of trade development, sat down with Feed & Grain to answer questions about the basis of the case, MOFCOM’s methodology, and the potential outcome and impact on U.S. DDGS producers.
+Rebecca Bratter, USGC director of trade development, sat down with Feed & Grain to answer questions about the basis of the case, the MOFCOM’s method of investigation, and the potential outcomes and their impact on U.S. DDGS producers.

 F&G: What is the basis of the dumping claim being made by the domestic Chinese DDGS industry?

-Bratter: China hadn’t made any significant purchases of corn since 1995, and in the last year it bought 1.4 million metric tons of corn and nearly 3 million metric tons of DDGS.
+Bratter: China hadn’t made any significant purchases of corn from the United States, or anywhere, since 1995, and in the last year it bought 1.4 million metric tons of corn and nearly 3 million metric tons of DDGS.

 F&G: The USGC responded by helping U.S. companies register as interested parties.
 What does being an interested party mean, and why was it advantageous for U.S. DDGS producers to do so?

 When the Chinese start to assess duties, whether they’re preliminary — meaning during the course of the investigation — or in the final determination, there are different levels of duties assessed.
 One level goes to interested parties, which on a preliminary basis will be more favorable than if you were a non-interested party.
-Companies not registered as an interested party will be in a category called “all others,” which is subject to higher tariff rates.
+Companies not registered as an interested party will be in a category called “all others,” which is subject to the highest possible tariff rate.